marek-g/marek_speech_synthesis/marek_tts_server/README.md

 ### JSON Request & JSON Response format

-- message length: 4 bytes, LE
-- UTF-8 json bytes
+- UTF-8 json bytes formatted in one line followed by a single '\n' byte

 ### Enumerate voices